-I created the Oldland CPU from scratch, a full-featured 32-bit RISC CPU, written in Verilog and syntheziable on FPGAs.
+The Oldland CPU was my first home-grown CPU, a full-featured 32-bit RISC CPU, written in Verilog and synthesizable on FPGAs.
 The CPU features a 5 stage pipeline, privilege modes, caches, TLB’s and a debug controller.
 The SoC has an SDRAM controller, SPI master, UART, timers, interrupt controller and other peripherals.
 I have also ported binutils, gcc, newlib, u-boot and RTEMS to the Oldland architecture.

 email: jamie <at> jamieiles <dot> com

 gpg: public key, fingerprint: C622 D8F8 26C1 A1F7 94F5 C53F C686 AD0A 9B42 49F5